-Bulk Bin Bars are wonderfully flavorful and buttery, and have a way of surpassing people’s expectations.
-Or at least that’s how it seems when I serve them, as I get quite a few recipe requests, which is always a good sign.
+If you like Strong Bars (my husband misses the old ones with interesting flavors), you should like Sesame Seed Bars.
+They are wonderfully flavorful and buttery, and have a way of surpassing people's expectations.
+Or at least that's how it seems when I serve them, as I get quite a few recipe requests, which is always a good sign.

-Today’s version (which is the one I almost always make) has a high ratio of sesame seeds, but you can swap out some of the sesame seeds for more trail mix or other nut & fruit combos.
-You can also replace the honey with corn syrup and vanilla, and I’m pretty sure coconut oil would work in place of butter.
+The version in the recipe card and in the photos has a lot of sesame seeds, but you can swap some of them out for other nut & fruit combos.
+You can also replace the honey with corn syrup and vanilla, and I'm pretty sure coconut oil would work in place of butter.
 If you try an interesting variation, let me know.
 Also, these freeze well.
-I wrap them individually in cheapo sandwich bags, then put the wrapped bars in a freezer bag and press out all of the air.
+I wrap them individually in sandwich bags, then put the wrapped bars in a freezer bag and press out all of the air.

 Ingredients